FelschR/Dart-based-Game-of-Life/README.md

-node-mp-game-of-live
+game-of-life-mp
 ====================

-A javascript and node.js based multiplayer variation of Conway's Game of Live
+A Dart based multiplayer variation of Conway's Game of Life